Lower-dimensional posterior density and cluster summaries for overparameterized Bayesian models: Introduction

 \section{Introduction}

-The usefulness of Bayesian models for density and cluster estimation is well established across various disciplines, including medicine, biology, engineering, and others \citep[see][and references therein]{fruhwirth2019handbook, mclachlan2019finite,wade2023bayesian}.
-However, there is still a well-known tension between the flexibility and the interpretability of these models.
-For example, parametric low-dimensional models, such as finite mixture models \citep[FMM;][]{mclachlan2000finite, fruhwirth2006finite}, excel in interpretability, as they represent complex distributions as finite weighted sums of known distributions.
+Within the context of Bayesian density estimation and clustering, a number of well-established methods have been developed, with applications spanning areas such as medicine, biology, and engineering \citep[see][and references therein]{fruhwirth2019handbook, mclachlan2019finite, wade2023bayesian}.
+Nonetheless, as is well known, there remains a tension between flexibility and interpretability in these models.
+For example, parametric approaches, such as finite mixture models \citep[][]{mclachlan2000finite, fruhwirth2006finite}, excel in interpretability, as they represent complex distributions as finite weighted sums of known distributions.
 More formally, a $d$-dimensional observation $\boldsymbol{y}_i \in \mathbb{R}^d$, originates from a finite mixture model with $K\in \mathbb{Z}_{+}$ components if it is drawn from a density of the form